Skip to content

 • Total interest paid: approximately $8,800

-• Total paid: approximately $13,800 for a $5,000 balance
+• Total amount paid: approximately $13,800 for a $5,000 balance

-The CARD Act requires your statement to show a “Minimum Payment Warning” comparing the cost of minimum payments vs. a fixed monthly payment that would pay off the balance in 3 years.
-Read this section.
-The numbers are sobering.
+You would pay nearly three times the original balance.
+The CARD Act requires your statement to show a “Minimum Payment Warning” comparing minimum payments vs a fixed payment that clears the balance in 3 years.
+Read that section.
+The numbers are sobering — and the calculator in our credit card statement guide shows your specific numbers.

 How introductory 0% APR works

 Many credit cards offer 0% introductory APR on purchases, balance transfers, or both for 12 to 21 months.
 During this period, no interest accrues on the qualifying balance.
+Key things to know:

 The promo has an end date.
 When the 0% period expires, the standard APR (18 to 28%) applies to any remaining balance immediately.
-If you transferred $8,000 and still owe $3,000 when the promo ends, interest starts accruing on that $3,000 at the full rate.

-Variable APR vs. fixed APR
+Variable APR vs fixed APR

+Almost all credit cards have variable APRs, meaning the rate changes based on the Federal Reserve’s prime rate.
 Your APR is typically calculated as: Prime Rate + a margin set by the issuer.
 If the prime rate is 8.5% and your margin is 15.5%, your APR is 24%.

-What this means for you: Carrying a credit card balance is more expensive than it has been in decades.
+Credit card APRs have risen from roughly 16% in 2021 to 24%+ in 2026 as the Fed raised rates aggressively.
+Carrying a credit card balance is more expensive than it has been in decades.
 The urgency to pay off credit card debt has never been higher.

 How to never pay credit card interest

-The strategy is simple, and it is the only credit card strategy you need:
+The strategy is simple and it is the only credit card strategy you need:

 Pay your full statement balance by the due date.
 Every month.
 No exceptions.

+Not the minimum payment.
+Not “most” of the balance.
+The full statement balance.
+Set up autopay for the full statement balance so it happens automatically.
 If the statement says you owe $2,347.89, pay $2,347.89.
-If you do this every month, you will pay exactly $0 in credit card interest for the rest of your life, while earning cash back and travel rewards on every purchase.
+If you do this every month, you will pay exactly $0 in credit card interest for the rest of your life — while earning cash back and travel rewards on every purchase.

 2. Apply for a 0% balance transfer card to stop interest from accruing